andreas-karlsson-shof/ThesisReplication/README.md

 ## 3. Overview of Input Files

 This section gives an overview the input data used for the study.
-All empirical data was retrieved from Refinitiv Eikon datastream and was stored to Excel.
+All empirical data was retrieved from Refinitiv Eikon datastream and was stored as Excel files.
+All used Input files are located in the "Input" folder in the project.
 In an intermediate step, the downloaded data is reformatted to a sheet "Output_Values" to be compatible with importation from STATA.
 Therefore, the "Ouput_Values" folders in the Excel files are ultimately what is imported into STATA for the data cleaning procedure.

 #### 3.1 Raw Input Data [TBU]